Buyers Terms & Conditions

 - POST SALE RETURN AND REFUND POLICY: If a major description or condition discrepancy is discovered within 28 calendar days of the auction, a buyer may submit a request in writing for a full refund under the following conditions: The request for refund must be received in writing before the end of the 28th day.
 The auction lot in question must be received by CTFA within 3 days of the request for return and refund.
 After receipt of the lot in question, CTFA will perform an evaluation, and determine the validity of the request.
 If a return and refund is granted, CTFA will notify the buyer within 7 calendar days of receipt.
 CTFA does not offer adjustments or partial refunds.
-Refunds are only given for the total hammer price plus buyers premium per lot.
+Refunds are only given for the total hammer price, and restocking fees up to the total amount of buyers premium may apply.
 Accepted refunds are paid only by paper check, and submitted to the buyer 30 days after receipt of items.

 - DENIAL OF TRANSFER: If “Denied” by FBI / NICS background check buyers will not be able to take possession of the firearm and the firearm will be consigned to the next available firearm auction.
 Dealers and Individuals that bid on and win items own the items and are fully responsible for payment within terms regardless of whether the FBI / NICS approves their taking physical possession of the items.
 CTFA will not cancel the sale due to disapproval for any reason.
 If a buyer is appealing a “Denied” decision, we will hold the firearm for a grace period of 30 days, with monthly storage fees in effect on the 31st day.